 Section 3.
 Election of Directors.

 By October 1 of each year the Secretary shall mail a notice to each Member of the Society giving the name of each Director whose term is due to expire on June 30 of the following year and requesting suggestions in writing for candidates to fill these vacancies.
 This notification may be included within the newsletter of the Society.
 Any suggestions so received as a result of such notice shall be turned over to the Nominating Committee.
 Not later than November 15, the Nominating Committee shall furnish the Secretary a list of qualified candidates to fill such vacancies, which list shall include the name of each candidate suggested as a result of the Secretary’s notice by more than ten members and all other candidates deemed appropriate by the Nominating Committee.
-By December 1, the Secretary shall prepare and mail to each Member a ballot, in such form as he shall designate, for voting on the candidates furnished by the Nominating Committee to fill the vacancies.
-Each Member in good standing shall be entitled to cast one vote for each candidate appearing on the ballot.
-All ballots received by the Secretary by January 15, shall be tallied by him and he shall report the results to each Director.
+By December 1, the Secretary shall prepare and mail to each Member a ballot, in such form as they shall designate, for voting on the candidates furnished by the Nominating Committee to fill the vacancies.
+Each member in good standing shall be entitled to cast one vote for each Director vacancy.
+All ballots received by the Secretary by January 15, shall be tallied by them and they shall report the results to each Director.
 The number of candidates, equivalent to the number of vacancies to be filled, who received the highest number of votes shall be elected.
 In case of ties, the President shall cast the deciding votes.
 The President shall notify the Members of the names of the individuals elected to fill the vacancies.
 This notification may also be included within the newsletter of the Society.

 Section 4.
 Meetings.